 There is a range of properties available through the shared ownership scheme, including flats and houses.
 Some may be starter homes, but they’re not smaller than buying this kind of home with a standard mortgage.

 Doesn’t it mean sharing the house with someone else?

 No, not unless you want to!
-Plenty of people do buy their Shared Ownership home with a friend or partner, but there is no reason why you can’t have a lodger to live there with you.
-It is the ownership that you share with the housing association, not the living space.
+Plenty of people do buy their Shared Ownership home with a friend or partner, but you can live on your own.
+There’s also no reason that you can’t rent out a room to a lodger in the future.
+It’s important to remember that it is the ownership of the property you share with a housing association, not the living space.

-I wouldn’t be able to keep a pet or have the freedom to decorate as I wish
+I wouldn’t be able to keep a pet or decorate how I’d like to

-So, buying is ok, but I’ve heard I need permission to sell and it’s complicated when you want to move on
+So, buying sounds ok, but I’ve heard I need permission to sell and it’s complicated when you want to move on

-Shared Ownership reflects the housing market in general.
-When the market is good, it is good for all properties.
-But when it is bad, it is bad for Shared Ownership too.
-The one difference is that your housing association will have first opportunity to find you a buyer.
-When the market is good, they will have a ready-made list of people wanting to apply and in more difficult times most will let you open it up to estate agents after a couple of weeks.
+The main difference is that your housing association will have first opportunity to find you a buyer.
+When the market is moving well, they will often have a waiting list of people wanting to apply.
+In more difficult times, when the market is slower, most will let you open it up to estate agents after a couple of weeks.

 YOUR MORTGAGE IS SECURED ON YOUR HOME.
 THINK CAREFULLY BEFORE SECURING OTHER DEBTS AGAINST YOUR HOME.
 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.